Xspence-XRPL/js-payments/README.md

 ## Setup

-- One-Command Setup (Recommended)
-- Run this once to create fresh accounts, trustlines, and DEX liquidity for both networks:
+Run this anytime to create fresh accounts, trustlines, and DEX liquidity for both networks:
 ```bash
 node setup.js
 ```